Just like many other native macOS apps, Finder offers a variety of keyboard shortcuts to help you perform actions more quickly.

 - Command (⌘) + 4 – shows the Finder window’s contents in cover flow mode.

-Although there are many other keyboard shortcuts you can also use in Finder, these are among some of those that I use the most often that I thought would be useful for others looking to use their keyboard for actions more often.
+Although there are many other Finder keyboard shortcuts you can also use, these are among some of those that I use the most often that I thought would be useful for others looking to use their keyboard for actions more often.

 - 10 keyboard shortcuts for the Mail app